faisaldarbar/faisaldarbar.github.io/_posts/2023-07-26-my-first-proxmox-ve-install.md

 Note: For critical environments, consider using a wired Ethernet connection for greater reliability and stability.
 Ensure only using an unmanaged switch considering the current network's limitations.

-### **Increasing Proxmox Storage**:
+### **Increasing Root Storage**:

 *Credits to <a href="https://www.youtube.com/watch?v=_u8qTN3cCnQ" target="_blank">NetworkChuck</a> for the inspiration.*

-In this section, I will guide you through the process of increasing storage in your root file system.
-Follow these steps to effectively manage your storage:
+In this section, I will guide you through the process of increasing root storage.

+If you go to your PVE node under the Datacenter and then go to summary in the left sidebar, you may notice that your HD space (root storage) does not correctly reflect the actual physical space on your drive.
+You can increase this by deleting `local-lvm` volume.

+⚠️ **Important:** Only do this if you have additional physical disks on your server which you can use to create a ZFS pool and use it as a logical volume (LV) for the prospective VMs you plan to create.

+Then, follow these steps to effectively increase your root storage:

 1. **Removing the `local-lvm` Volume:**
    Start by accessing the Proxmox GUI and navigating to the "Datacenter" section.
 Within the "Datacenter," proceed to the "Storage" tab and locate the "local-lvm" volume.
 Select it and choose the option to remove it.

-2. **Remove via the PVE Shell:**
+2. **Remove the Logical Volume via the PVE Shell:**
-   Now, we'll switch to the Proxmox VE Shell.
+   Now, we'll switch to the PVE Shell.
 In the command line interface, execute the following command:
    ```bash
    lvremove /dev/pve/data
    ```

-3. **Resizing:**
+3. **Resizing the File System:**
-   After removing, it's time to resize the root.
+   After removing the Logical Volume, it's time to resize the root storage.
 Run the following command in the PVE Shell:
    ```bash
    lvresize -l +100%FREE /dev/pve/root
    ```